jdb78/lipo/Readme.md

 LIPO is a package for derivative-free, global optimization.
 Is based on the `dlib` package and provides wrappers around its optimization routine.

+The algorithm outperforms random search - sometimes by margins as large as 10000x.
+It is often preferable to Bayesian optimization which requires "tuning of the tuner".
+Performance is on par with moderately to well tuned Bayesian optimization.

+The provided implementation has the option to automatically enlarge the search space if bounds are found to be too restrictive (i.e. the optimum being to close to one of them).

+See the `LIPO algorithm implementation <http://dlib.net/python/index.html#dlib.find_max_global>`_ for details.

+A `great blog post <http://blog.dlib.net/2017/12/a-global-optimization-algorithm-worth.html>`_ by the author of `dlib` exists, describing how it works.

 # Installation

 Execute